INL/BlackLab/site/docs/server/rest-api/corpus/relations/get.md

 # List spans and relations

-Return an overview of spans ("inline tags") and relations classes and types in the corpus.
+Return an overview of spans ("inline tags") and relations classes and types in the corpus, and their approximate frequencies.

 **NOTE:** as a technical detail, spans are a special relation type with the builtin relation class `__tag`, but by default, we report them separately for convenience.

+**NOTE2:** the reported frequencies don't take deleted documents into account.
+Therefore, if you've deleted documents, the frequencies may not be accurate.

 **URL** : `/blacklab-server/<corpus-name>/relations`